Astronil/LogisticsShippingRates/README.md

-Please consider the below factors while
+Please consider the below factors

 Code Style:
 Maintain a consistent code style for readability.